Tag-based regulation of modules in genetic programming improves context-dependent problem solving

-Table \ref{tab:repeated-signal-solutions} shows the results from the repeated-signal problem for each experimental condition across all four levels of problem difficulty.
-Regulation-enabled conditions consistently yielded a larger number of successful replicates than regulation-disabled conditions where programs relied on their global memory buffer in combination with procedural flow control for success.
-Although global memory is technically sufficient to solve each version of the repeated-signal problem\footnote{ We verified this claim by hand-coding solutions that rely on global memory and flow-control instructions (supplemental \supSecHandcodedPrograms\ \citep{lalejini_supplement}). }, in practice such solutions evolved in only the two- and four-signal variants.
+Table \ref{tab:signal-counting-solutions} shows the results from the signal-counting problem for each experimental condition across all four levels of problem difficulty.
+Regulation-on conditions consistently yielded a larger number of successful replicates than regulation-off conditions where programs relied on their global memory buffer in combination with procedural flow control for success.
+Although global memory is technically sufficient to solve each version of the signal-counting problem\footnote{ We verified this claim by hand-coding solutions that rely on global memory and flow-control instructions (supplemental \supSecHandcodedPrograms\ \citep{lalejini_supplement}). }, in practice such solutions evolved in only the two- and four-signal variants.
 Tag-based regulation, in contrast, appears more readily adaptive, as regulation-based solutions arose across all problem difficulties, implying that access to tag-based regulation can drive increased problem-solving success.
-Further, we found that, in the two- and four-signal tasks, solutions arose after significantly fewer generations in the regulation-enabled conditions than in the regulation-disabled controls (Figure \ref{fig:repeated-signal-solve-time}).
+Further, we found that, in the two- and four-signal tasks, solutions arose after significantly fewer generations in the regulation-on conditions than in the regulation-off controls (Figure \ref{fig:signal-counting-solve-time}).

+Tag-based regulation renders the two-signal task trivial: all solutions evolved in under 10 generations.
+In fact, the majority of regulation-on solutions (178 out of 200) were found in the initial randomly generated population.
+However, not all replicates without access to tag-based regulation even found a solution to the two-signal task.

 We conducted knockout experiments to investigate the mechanisms underlying successful programs.
 Indeed, all solutions evolved without access to tag-based regulation relied exclusively on their global memory buffer to differentiate their behavior (see supplemental \supSecRepeatedSigAnalysis\ \citep{lalejini_supplement}).
-Table \ref{tab:repeated-signal-ko-strategies} shows the strategies used by programs evolved with regulation-enabled SignalGP.
+Table \ref{tab:signal-counting-ko-strategies} shows the strategies used by programs evolved with regulation-enabled SignalGP.
 Our knockout experiments confirm that the majority of solutions evolved with access to tag-based regulation do indeed rely on regulation to dynamically adjust their responses to signals over time.